CITY OF CHILLICOTHE

 Community Engagement

-Community engagement is an essential component of the planning process.
-When community engagement is done effectively, it empowers community members to enact change within their community.
-Tri-County Regional Planning Commission, in collaboration with the steering committee and the City of Chillicothe, will maintain inclusivity to ensure the creation of an impactful plan.
-The engagement plan will provide multiple opportunities for the public to provide input.
-Additionally, the engagement plan will consist of robust methods to reduce barriers to participation.
+Community engagement is essential to the planning process.
+Effective engagement empowers residents to advocate for and implement measures within their community.
+Tri-County, the Steering Committee, and the City of Chillicothe will maintain inclusivity to ensure that diverse voices help shape the final plan.
+The engagement plan outlines multiple and varying opportunities for the public to provide input.

 The following are different components of the engagement plan: